 Recurrent encoder block

-As shown in Figure 3, the recurrent encoder block contains of a forward encoder layer and a backward encoder layer, and each encoder layer is consisted of several LSTM cells.
+As shown in Figure 3, the recurrent encoder block contains a forward encoder layer and a backward encoder layer, and each encoder layer is consisted of several LSTM cells.
 The multivariate input of each time instant completes the variable-level information fusion in each LSTM cell.
 After flowing through all LSTM cells in the forward or backward manner, these inputs complete the temporal-level information fusion.

 Specially, given an input matrix of size , each LSTM cell in the forward and backward encoder layer will implement the following operations: